THE SH1971 BLOG

 Bones strengthen in response to impact and compression.

-A vest increases ground reaction force safely — without needing jumping.
+A vest increases ground reaction force safely — without needing to add jumping (though I love this for increasing bone density, too).

 Muscle preservation